-‘We were in disbelief,’ parents of heatwave drown victim, 14, says
+‘We were in disbelief,’ parent of heatwave drowning victim, 14, says

 The Royal Life Saving Society said at least 50 people died from June to 10 August this year as the UK faced the hottest summer on record.

-14-year-old Lewis Agyei-Sekyireh from Enfield, north London – one of the youngest drowning victims this summer – died after getting into difficulty in North Met Lake in nearby Cheshunt earlier this month.
+Fourteen-year-old Lewis Agyei-Sekyireh from Enfield, north London – one of the youngest drowning victims this summer – died after getting into difficulty in North Met Lake in nearby Cheshunt earlier this month.

-Lewis’s father, Evans Boaheng, said the family was in disbelief when police said the teenager went missing in the water.
+Lewis’s father, Evans Boaheng, said the family were in disbelief when police said the teenager went missing in the water.

 “We weren’t expecting it,” Mr Boaheng told The Independent.
 “When the police report came we told them it was a lie because we knew our son had gone to play football.